adirondack store

 The Northville - Placid Trail

 The Northville Placid Trail is a 133 mile walking / hiking path that goes through the heart of the Adirondack wilderness in New York State.
 The trail crosses the Adirondack wilderness by means of a low lying path.
-It has several trails intercepting it that head up the peaks, but the majority of the Northville Placid Trail cuts between the valleys and along streams. click here for descriptions of the entire trail.
+It has several trails intercepting it that head up the peaks, but the majority of the Northville Placid Trail cuts between the valleys and along streams.

 The greatest number of high peaks in the Adirondacks (in a single location) rise majestically in the Keene/Keene Valley Region making this area a meca for hikers, climbers and other visitors who wish to experience the remarkable beauty of the Adirondack mountains.
 There are literally hundreds of trail heads located in the tiny hamlet of Keene including the trail to the summit of Mt.
 Marcy, the highest mountain in New York State.